Are you a candidate for a forehead lift for men?

 - Crow’s feet

 Non-smokers are preferred candidates.
 It’s important to remember that a forehead lift addresses only the upper third of your face.
-If you wish more complete facial rejuvenation, be sure to mention that during your consultation at The Michael Horn Center for Plastic Surgery.
+If you wish more complete facial rejuvenation, be sure to mention that during your consultation at The Michael Horn Center for Plastic Surgery in Chicago.
 We create bespoke surgery plans to target your specific concerns.

 Selecting the right surgeon

-Partnering with the right surgeon is the most important decision you will make in maximizing the results and safety of your brow/forehead lift.
+Partnering with the right surgeon is the most important decision you will make in maximizing the results and safety of your brow and forehead lift.
 Your physician should be eager to answer all your questions and show you “before and after” pictures of previous forehead lift patients.

 The doctors at The Michael Horn Center for Plastic Surgery combine skill with passion to bring you terrific results.
 Our team takes the time to answer all your questions to make sure you feel confident about your decision to move forward with surgery.

-Costs will vary according to the type and extent of the surgery performed.
-Since brow/forehead lift is a cosmetic procedure, your insurance will not pay for it.
+Brow lift for men costs will vary, according to the type and extent of the surgery performed.
+Since brow & forehead lift is a cosmetic procedure, your insurance will not pay for it.

 Preparing for your brow lift